 Sarah Meerts (B.A., Vassar College, Ph.D., Dartmouth College) teaches courses in behavioral neuroscience, hormones and behavior and the neurobiology of motivated behaviors like sexual behavior and parenting.
 Sarah’s research focuses on the hormonal and neural mechanisms that mediate sexual motivation and reward.
 Her research uses behavioral techniques and immunocytochemistry to better understand female rat sexual behavior and the neuroendocrine changes that occur during puberty to facilitate adult sexual behavior.

-Julie Neiworth, (B.A., Psychology, Reed College; M.A., Ph.D., Experimental Psychology, Michigan State University; postdoctoral fellow, neurobiology, U of TX Medical Center) has studied animal cognition, the evolution of the mind, cognitive neuroscience, and animal and human learning since 1988-89, her first year at Carleton.
+Julie Neiworth, (B.A., Psychology, Reed College; M.A., Ph.D., Experimental Psychology, Michigan State University; postdoctoral fellow, neurobiology, U of TX Medical Center) studies animal cognition, the evolution of the mind, cognitive neuroscience, and animal and human learning.
 Neiworth received the Walter D. Mink Outstanding Undergraduate Teacher Award in 2010 from the Minnesota Psychological Association (MPA).
 She was elected an APA (American Psychological Association) Fellow in 2009, an APS Fellow in 2013, and a full member of the Psychonomic Society in 2013.
 Julie received an award from APA in 2007 for the best published paper in comparative and physiological psychology.
 She was selected Distinguished Scholar in 2004 by the MPA.
 She was Chair of the psychology department for 6 years (1995-2001) and was director of the neuroscience concentration for 5 years (2007-2010, 2012-2014).
-Her work has been supported by HHMI, NSF, and NIH, and her tamarin research is currently supported by NIH grant 1R15HD072571 - 01 (2012-2016).
-She has published over 20 articles with Carleton students as co-authors.
+Her work has been supported by HHMI, NSF, and NIH, and her tamarin research is currently supported by NIH grant 1R15AG051940-01A1 (2017-2020).
+She has published over 25 articles with Carleton students as co-authors.
 Julie is also on the board of consulting editors for the Journal of Comparative Psychology.

 Julia Strand (B.A., Tufts University; PhD., Washington University in St. Louis) teaches courses including Introduction to Psychology, the Psychology of Spoken Words, and Sensation & Perception.
 Her research focuses on how humans are able to turn sensory information about speech into meaningful representations.
 Topics of research include how cognitive abilities influence language perception, what traits of words promote easy recognition, how word recognition abilities change with age, and how visual information (seeing the talker) influences language processing.